 Students who wish to attend advanced classes in either Balboa or Collegiate Shag must first audition.
 Lindy Hop advanced level is based on self-assessment.
-Those who pass the advanced level auditions for either or both dance styles will receive an advanced wristband that grants him/her access to the advanced level classes for that style.
+Those who pass the advanced level auditions for either or both dance styles will receive an advanced wristband that grants access to the advanced level classes for that style.
 Beginner and intermediate level classes do not require auditions.

-Please note that based on teacher feedback you may be asked to move to another class level.
+Please note that based on teacher feedback, you may be asked to move to another class level.
 We hold the level testing on Saturday morning to allow for more attendees to participate.
 Due to this there are no advanced level classes on Friday for Balboa and Collegiate Shag.
 Please keep in the mind the following points: